lyuchengmarvin/MugGWAS/tutorials/README.md

 **Tutorial data:**

-- directory: `data/pyseer_dataset/`
+- directory: `pyseer_dataset/`
-- Reference files: `data/ref_prefix/`
+- Reference files: `pyseer_dataset/ref_prefix/`
   - `ref_prefix.fna`: The genome sequence for the reference assembly.
   - `ref_prefix.gff3`: The gene annotation for the reference assembly.
   - `ref_prefix_refGene.txt`: One of the database files for ANNOVAR (produced by the annotate_variants module in MugGWAS).
   - `ref_prefix_refGeneMrna.fa`: One of the database files for ANNOVAR (produced by the annotate_variants module in MugGWAS).
 - Variant file:
   - `vcf_prefix.filtered.vcf.gz`: The VCF file resulted from a variant calling tool such as GATK HaplotypeCaller or FreeBayes containing variant information for multiple samples.
-This data has been filtered accroding to the threshold of 5% missing value and 1% minor allele frequency.
+This data has been filtered according to the threshold of 5% missing value and 1% minor allele frequency.
 - ANNOVAR annotation outputs:
   - These are produced by the annotate_variants module in MugGWAS.
   - `<sample_id>.avinput`: The variant input files for ANNOVAR, converted from the vcf file.
 There is one output per sample.